- October 22, 2016

 The Procedure Is Pain-Free At Shorewood

-Our team has the tools, training, and technology to ensure that your visit will be a pleasant and painless experience.
+Our team has the tools, training, and the latest dental technology to ensure that your visit will be a pleasant and painless experience.
 Tooth extractions that are performed in our office start with an exam of your teeth.
 We make sure you haven’t suffered any other damage due to a severely infected or decayed tooth.

 Once we’re sure that your oral health is in order, we’ll anesthetize the area of the tooth in question.
 Once you’re comfortable, we’ll begin the procedure.